 It’s always a good idea to carry sunscreen around during th summer months for those surprise days where it was horrid when you left the house and suddenly brightens up while you are out.

 I love these Tangle Teezer compact hairbrushes.
 They are really gentle for detangling the girls’ hair, they are a nice size for the bag, plus they have a protective cover for the bristles.
-This Frozen one is very popular in our house.
+This Frozen one is very popular in our house (as is anything at all with Elsa on it).

 - Hair ties